 Dr. Charles Stolte

-Dr. Stolte is Associate Professor of Saxophone, Music Theory and Composition at The King's University College in Edmonton, Alberta, Canada and Instructor of Saxophone at Grant Macewan Alberta College Conservatory of Music.
+Dr. Stolte is Associate Professor of Saxophone, Music Theory and Composition at The King's University and Instructor of Saxophone at Grant MacEwan Alberta College Conservatory of Music.
 He has served on the faculties of Indiana University of Pennsylvania, Roosevelt University and the University of Alberta.
 He holds a Doctor of Music degree in Saxophone Performance from Northwestern University, where he was the first Canadian to be accepted to the doctoral program for study with renowned saxophonist Frederick L. Hemke.
 Dr. Stolte also holds degrees from University of Alberta and The King’s University College.
 His teachers include Frederick L. Hemke, William H. Street, Howard Bashaw, Malcolm Forsyth, M. William Karlins and Jay Alan Yim.

 Contest Piece (2007) for solo saxophone - 5’

 Commissioned by Grant Macewan College, Alberta College Conservatory of Music